-Remove the remaining two banjo fittings from the body with a 1/8-inch allen wrench.
-09
+Unscrew the remaining two banjo fittings with a 1/8-inch allen wrench.

-Keeping the body upside down, slide the inner receiver components out of the body cover.
-10
+Keeping the upper receiver upside down, slide out the inner receiver components.

 Remove the Vision circuit board from the body breech and set aside carefully.
 This circuit board is shaped like the letter C, and should come easily out of place.
 Take care to make sure that the infra-red emitter and detector (these look like clear LEDs) are not set on anything that can scratch them.